delveccj/CSC395_Fall24/Assignment2/assignment2.md

 ## 10. Communication Plan
 - **Regular Meetings**: Weekly check-ins to discuss progress, challenges, and next steps.
 - **Collaboration Tools**: Use GitHub Issues and Project Boards to track tasks and progress.
-Communication via Slack, Teams, or email as needed.
+Communication via Discord or email as needed.

+## 11. OpenAI ChatGPT URLs
+- This should contain a listing of the chat rooms each team member has used to assist in development of this project.

 ## Scoring Rubric